 The development history of rp_hogwarts_sbs began around possibly June 2016, with Star By Star Gaming looking for someone to make them a new map for their Hogwarts RP server.
 I would be able to tell you the exact date but Garry for some reason deleted FACEPUNCH so who knows lol.
 SBS previously had been using Steinman’s rp_hogwarts.
 Steinman’s Hogwarts map is actually quite a good map but it did not fit SBS’s needs.
 SBS was at the time a top 3 gmod server and was constantly full and required something bigger.
-I had been mapping for probably 9 years at this point, and since it was a paid job I thought why not and put my name ‘in the hat’.
+I had been mapping for about 8 years at this point, and since it was a paid job I thought why not and put my name ‘in the hat’.

 Months later in October, I had all but forgotten I applied for this map.
 I had recently released the final version of a DarkRP map that I had been working on for years.
 I did this mainly as something to get my mind off things, as my dad had passed away in September and I was really shitty.
 As a side note, I hope to one day redo this DarkRP map under the Shy Studios brand.
 Anyway, soon after I was contacted by ‘Face’ from SBS and discussion about hogwarts began.
 SBS liked my work and was happy to give me the job.
 I believe they had tried with someone else who flaked out.

 The earliest screenshot I have of the map development is from October 24th 2016, but in this screenshot I had already made a few custom models and textures.
 Before this I spent most of the month of October in meetings with SBS discussing details, doing research, gathering assets, and watching the entire Harry Potter series from start to finish.
 This was the first time I saw any of the films past OoTP.
 I vividly remember enjoying a large bowl of fettuccine alfredo and fried calamari while watching one of the films(I am hungry while writing this).